 But he's going through it.

-What was Russia's bucket list?
+What was Rush's bucket list?

-It wasn't wasn't to travel the world.
+It wasn't to travel the world.

-He he knew that his time was likely over, and it's just a matter of how much time.
+He knew that his time was likely over, and it's just a matter of how much time.

 And he'd be many days sick as a dog after being treated.